wrightedu/EsportsPCs/README.md

 - Enable `ON-BOARD MEMORY MODE` and set `SLOT 1` to `DESKTOP DEFAULT`, and select slot 1.
 - Enable DPI Lighting Always On and enable Device Startup Effect
 - Go back a level, then under `APP SETTINGS`, uncheck everything
+- Uncheck `ENABLE AUTOMATIC UPDATES` in the top right

 ### GeForce Experience